sean-who/DepotDownloaderMod/README.md

 -pubfile \<#>			    | the PublishedFileId to download.
 (Will automatically resolve to UGC id) -username \<user>		    | the username of the account to login to for restricted content.
 -password \<pass>		    | the password of the account to login to for restricted content.
 -remember-password		    | if set, remember the password for subsequent logins of this user.
-(Use -username \<username> -remember-password as login credentials)
+(Use -username <username> -remember-password as login credentials)
--depotkeys \<depotkeysfile> | a list of depot keys to use ('depotID;hexKey' per line) -apptoken \<apptoken>       | Use Specified App Access Token -packagetoken \<packagetoken>| Use Specified Package Access Token -machineauth \<ssfnpath>    | Use Specified ssfn Machine Auth File -dir \<installdir>          | the directory in which to place downloaded files.
+-depotkeys <depotkeysfile>  | a list of depot keys to use ('depotID;hexKey' per line) -manifestfile <manifestfile>| Use Specified Manifest file from Steam.
+-apptoken <apptoken>        | Use Specified App Access Token -packagetoken <packagetoken>| Use Specified Package Access Token -dir \<installdir>		    | the directory in which to place downloaded files.
 -filelist \<file.txt>	    | a list of files to download (from the manifest).
 Prefix file path with `regex:` if you want to match with regex.
 -validate				    | Include checksum verification of files already downloaded -manifest-only			    | downloads a human readable manifest for any depots that would be downloaded.
 -cellid \<#>			    | the overridden CellID of the content server to download from.